logicalclocks/hopsworks/docs/admin/auth.md

     !!! note

         If two-factor is set to _mandatory_ on a cluster with registered users all users will need to go through
-        lost divice recovery step.
+        lost divice recovery step to enable two-factor.
 So consider setting it to _optional_ first and allow users to enable it before setting it to mandatory.

 2. **OAuth2**: if your organization already have an identity management system compatible with [OpenID Connect (OIDC)](https://openid.net/connect/) you can configure Hopsworks to use your identity provider